 Common Family Law Matters

 Family law disputes are often difficult and emotional for all parties involved.
 Types of issues that fall under the family law umbrella are numerous and relate to relationships between loved ones.
-Some of the most common concerns include marriage, divorce, child custody, child support, paternity, adoption and spousal maintenance.
+Some of the most common concerns include marriage, divorce, child custody, child support, paternity, adoption, and spousal maintenance.
 A family law attorney can provide you with additional information in any of these areas.

 In most states, marriage is a contractual union between a man and a woman (husband and wife).
 The couple must apply for a marriage license, pay a fee and participate in a marriage ceremony, which may be religious or civil in nature.
-Generally, the legal effects of a marriage are the ability to file joint taxes, rights to survivorship (inherit from spouse) and other tax-related benefits.
+Generally, the legal effects of a marriage are the ability to file joint taxes, rights to survivorship (inherit from the spouse), and other tax-related benefits.

-Marriage is a legal contract and like other contracts, it can be terminated.
+Marriage is a legal contract, and like other contracts, it can be terminated.
 Divorce, or dissolution of marriage, is the process of ending a marital contract.
-In contractual terms, when a married couple is divorced they lose all the legal benefits that they enjoyed through marriage and gain the right to enter marital contracts with other people.
+In contractual terms, when a married couple is divorced, they lose all the legal benefits that they enjoyed through marriage and gain the right to enter marital contracts with other people.
 However, marriage is much more than a legal contract.
-Parties must also deal with other financial and emotional aspects of divorce, such as property and asset division, child custody, monetary support of those children, visitation, spousal support and others.
+Parties must also deal with other financial and emotional aspects of divorce, such as property and asset division, child custody, monetary support of those children, visitation, spousal support, and others.

 Laws on divorce may vary from state to state.
 Traditionally, states had fault-based divorce or no-fault divorce.
 In a fault-based divorce, one party must have a legal basis against the other for some sort of wrong that makes continuing the marriage impossible or unreasonable.
-The wrongs may differ, but generally would include abuse, abandonment, mental illness, inability to consummate the marriage, alcoholism, drug addiction and adultery.
+The wrongs may differ but generally would include abuse, abandonment, mental illness, inability to consummate the marriage, alcoholism, drug addiction, and adultery.

 Alternatively, no-fault divorce does not require legal grounds of a wrong perpetrated by one of the parties.
 There does not need to be a reason for a no-fault divorce.
 One or both parties may choose to end the marriage and may file for divorce to terminate the marital contract.
 No-fault divorce is the most common kind of dissolution and the type available in most states.